Stroll Horseshoe Bay Nature Park

 Horseshoe Bay Nature Park is an 11-acre piece of recovering Texas Hill Country habitat.
 Walking through the park, it's obvious an immense amount of consideration, love, and time was invested into the development of this miniature Highland Lakes preserve.

 At first glance, the park appears simple and well-made.
-The matching construction, hidden trash cans and bathroom, and minimalist design all contribute to the natural aesthetic of the park.
+The matching construction, hidden trash cans and bathroom, and minimalist design all contribute to the natural aesthetic.
 A shaded observation deck offers an overlook that reveals the sloping gradients of the entire preserve.